Key Takeaway

 Tirzepatide activates both GLP-1 and GIP receptors.
 This dual approach is relevant to Black women for specific biological reasons.

 Insulin resistance is more prevalent and more severe.
 Black women develop insulin resistance at higher rates and often earlier in life than white women .
 Insulin resistance drives fat storage, particularly visceral fat, and accelerates the path toward type 2 diabetes.
-Tirzepatide's GIP receptor activation directly enhances insulin sensitivity and fat metabolism in ways that single-receptor GLP-1 drugs do not fully address .
+Tirzepatide's GIP receptor activation directly enhances insulin sensitivity and fat metabolism in ways that single-receptor GLP-1 drugs don't fully address .

 Greater weight loss potential.
 In adult trials, tirzepatide produced average weight loss of 20 to 22.5% of body weight[1] at the highest dose .
 For Black women who may have more weight to lose and more metabolic resistance to overcome, this higher ceiling provides more room to achieve meaningful health improvements.

 Simultaneous metabolic improvement.
 Beyond weight loss, tirzepatide significantly improves HbA1c, fasting insulin, triglycerides, and blood pressure.
-For Black women managing multiple cardiometabolic risk factors, this comprehensive effect addresses several concerns at once rather than requiring multiple separate treatments.
+For Black women managing multiple cardiometabolic risk factors, this effect addresses several concerns at once rather than requiring multiple separate treatments.

 Clinical Trial Data and Racial Representation

 The SURMOUNT trials included diverse participants, though representation of Black women was not proportional to their obesity burden.
-Black participants comprised approximately 14% of SURMOUNT-1 participants , which is better representation than many of the semaglutide trials.
+Black participants comprised approximately 14% of SURMOUNT-1[1] participants , which is better representation than many of the semaglutide trials.
+Check out our Zepbound weight loss timeline for detailed data.

 Subgroup analyses showed tirzepatide was effective across racial groups.
-While exact weight loss percentages varied slightly between subgroups, the overall trend of significant, clinically meaningful weight loss held consistent.
-Importantly, metabolic improvements (blood sugar, insulin levels, blood pressure) were observed across all racial categories.
+While exact weight loss percentages varied slightly between subgroups, the overall trend of significant, clinically meaningful weight loss held consistent. metabolic improvements (blood sugar, insulin levels, blood pressure) were observed across all racial categories.

 More data is needed, and we encourage the medical research community to prioritize inclusion of Black women in ongoing and future studies.
 In the meantime, the available evidence supports tirzepatide as an effective option for Black women who meet eligibility criteria.